Residuals#

 Data#

-dataset.
+Our example dataset for this recipe is the well known Adult dataset.
 It is accessible via the pmlb package installed earlier.
-We use the fetch_data()
+We use the fetch_data() function to retrieve the dataset in Step 1 below.

 Concepts & Terminology#